what is wabi-sabi? principles of wabi-sabi design

 the Balthus House, Castello Montecalvello — image courtesy of creative exchange agency

-simplicity. harmony. mindfulness. the beauty of imperfection. they’re all words you could use to describe the fundamentals of wabi-sabi.
+so, what is wabi-sabi design? simplicity. harmony. mindfulness. the beauty of imperfection. they’re all words you could use to describe the fundamentals of wabi-sabi.

 embracing imperfection

-wabi-sabi embraces the idea that imperfections can enhance the beauty of an object or space. cracks, irregularities, and signs of wear are a testament to the passage of time and an object’s history.
+wabi-sabi interior design embraces the idea that imperfections can enhance the beauty of an object or space. cracks, irregularities, and signs of wear are a testament to the passage of time and an object’s history.

 metal lamp at greenwich hotel, design by axel vervoordt — image courtesy of laziz hamani